Evovest/EvoTrees.jl/docs/src/tutorials/cred-loss.md

  - `Z * X̄ + (1 - Z) * μ`, where `X̄` is the group mean and `μ` the population mean.

 This approach results in a shift of perspective in how the gain is derived.
-Classical gradient based is about deriving a second-order approximation of the loss curve for a tre-split candidate.
+Classical gradient-based is about deriving a second-order approximation of the loss curve for a tree-split candidate.
-The gain corresponds to the reduction in this approximated loss by taking the prediciton that minimises the quadratic loss curve.
+The gain corresponds to the reduction in this approximated loss by taking the prediction that minimises the quadratic loss curve.
 The credibility-based takes a loss function agnostic approach, and view the gain as the total absolute change in the credibility-adjusted predicted value.
 Example, if a child has a mean residual of *2.0*, credibility of 0.5 and 100 observations, the resulting gain is: `2.0 * 0.5 * 100 = 100.0`, where `2.0 * 0.5` corresponds to the credibility adjusted prediction.